natalieagus/50033-2022/_unity/5_unity_for_teens_1.md

 <img src="https://www.dropbox.com/s/yvtyl73ndk34g2u/17.png?raw=1"  class="center_ninety"/>

 We can subscribe more than one responses in the GameEventListener, and each method will be called **in sequence**, that is `ApplyChange` first and then `UpdateScore`.
+> Note that if the score value is updated at all times from the scriptable object `MarioScore`, then there's no need to implement an `UpdateScore`.
+Some people might want to set the scoreText only necessarily since the text component value is persistent.

 **Create** a new Scriptable Object IntVariable **instance** and name it MarioScore.
 This will hold Mario's current score.